SiddharthNarolia/data-engineering/readme.txt

-This file contains codes for samples of data engineering across various platforms
+This file contains codes for samples of data engineering across various platforms.
+We will work with Snowflake, Azure and GCP